 W. Edwards Deming, Out of the Crisis, page 5.

-Listening to, and appreciating the voice of the customer is critical to understanding how to improve to better meet customers needs and to innovate to provide customers new solutions they might not even realize they want.
+Listening to and appreciating the voice of the customer is critical to understanding how to improve to better meet customers’ needs and to innovate to provide customers with new solutions they might not even realize they want.
 It is not uncommon for the customer to fail to “voice” (speak or write) about their use of your products and services.
-Watching customers use your products and services lets you capture voice of the customer details that are not verbalized for you by the customer but that are available if you pay attention.
+Watching customers use your products and services lets you capture voice-of-the-customer details that are not verbalized for you by the customer, but that are available if you pay attention.
 A clear understanding of the actual value you provide is needed to manage continual improvement efforts.